viveknaikwadi/REINFORCEMENT-LEARNING-DQN-/README.md

  It was able to solve a wide range of Atari games (some to superhuman level) by combining reinforcement learning and deep neural networks at scale.
 The algorithm was developed by enhancing a classic RL algorithm called Q-Learning with deep neural networks and a technique called experience replay.

+ Steps we follow to complete task:-

+1.First, we have define a set of hyperparameters we will be using for training.

+2.Next, we  focus on creating our environment, or simulator, using TorchRL’s wrappers and transforms.

+3. Next, we have design the policy network and the value model, which is indispensable to the loss function.
+These modules will be used to configure our loss module.

+4. Next, we created the replay buffer and data loader.

+5. Finally, we run our training loop and analyze the results.